-I was bummed and the days were counting down until her birthday party and I started to panic.
+The days were counting down until her birthday party and I started to panic.
 Then it hit me, the perfect saying 🙂 My sister loves to cook but she also loves to bake, and she’s also a grandma and I was thrilled when the perfect saying just came to me.
-You’ll see it in a minute but first let me share with you how to make your own.

 I’m going to show you how to use a wood burning tool to make this cute DIY gift.
 I’m still fairly new at it but my first Beginner Wood Burning project turned out pretty good and that gave me the confidence to try again.

 - Determine your saying and font and print it out.
-If the rolling pin or board is wider than the paper, like my wooden rolling pin was too wide for the paper don’t worry.
-Split your saying on two pieces of paper and tape them together making sure the words line up.
+If the rolling pin is wider than the printed paper split your saying on two pieces of paper and tape them together making sure the words line up.

 - Cut out your saying so there’s not too much extra above or below.

 Step 2: Trace your design onto the rolling pin.